spf13/spf13-vim/README.md

 ## Caveats & Pitfalls

+### Marmalade error on initial startup

+If you get some http connection error related to the Marmalade repo just do a manual `M-x package-refresh-contents` and restart Emacs afterwards.

 ### No arrow navigation in editor buffers

 This is not a bug - it's a feature!
 I firmly believe that the one true